540co/ads-bpa/server/docs/payloads/get_reactions.md

 | reaction  | Yes       | URL Path | This field is a URL Encoded string of the medical reaction that is being fetched |

 ### Example Successful Response
-Below is a response to a `POST` to the `/reactions` API if non of the below error conditions has occured and everything is `200 OK`.
+Below is a response to a `GET` to the `/reactions/:reaction` API if none of the below error conditions have occurred and everything is `200 OK`.

 ```
 {